cviper13/mi-essential-guide/README.md

 ### Firmware

-The Essential's firmware restricts speeds as follows:
+The Essential's stock firmware restricts speeds as follows:

 - 5 km/h in ECO/WALKING mode
 - 15 km/h in DRIVE mode